Spring Garden Revival

 Understanding Thatch Buildup in Park Ridge’s Heavy Clay Soils

-Park Ridge’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+Park Ridge’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, and increased risk of fungal diseases such as summer patch.
-Visual indicators that dethatching is needed include:
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, compounding thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, increased fungal disease risk, and drought stress.
+Key indicators that dethatching is needed include:

 • Matted, spongy grass appearance